 Tertiary institutions are encouraged and supported to integrate the materials in undergraduate and postgraduate curricula for health professionals.
 For this purpose an online learning website has been created where the course materials can be accessed by participating educators to enable the sharing of the materials between training institutions.

-Or join the project's mailing list to receive news about future training.
+TO APPLY: or join the project's mailing list to receive news about future training.

 Know their rights, says Children's Institute